 More spaces may be provided by the developer if additional need is anticipated.

+c) Additional Multi-family housing standards.

-c) nystructure that contains three or more(a multifamily dwelling) the District Specific Development Standards listed above, family
+Any structure that contains three or more dwelling units (a multifamily dwelling) shall, in addition to the District Specific Development Standards listed above, adhere to the Multifamily Housing Development Standards in Section 6.13 of these regulations.

+Traffic Impact

 3.12.7 Planned Unit Developments that consist entirely of residential units (Residential PUD’s)and that satisfy the provisions of Section 5.12 of these regulations are allowed in the Village Residential Neighborhoods South District.